KxSystems/embedPy/README.md

 ### Anaconda Python

 If you are using Anaconda Python, we recommend installing with Conda.
 If, instead, you take option (1) or (2) above, and are using Linux or macOS, set your `LD_LIBRARY_PATH` (Linux) or `DYLD_LIBRARY_PATH` (macOS) to your Python distributions library directory to avoid conflicts between libraries which both q and Python use (e.g. `libz`, `libssl`).
-You can find this directoryÔÇÖs location in Python.
+You can find this directory's location in Python.

 ```python
 >>> import sysconfig